abcdesktopio/docs/opsdocs/docs/cloudproviders/4.4/azure/azure-nginx-ingress-controller.md

 In this step, you expose the backend applications to the outside world by telling nginx what host each service maps to.
 You define a rule in nginx to associate a host to a abcdesktop route backend service.

-Create an ingress resource for NGNIX using the abcdesktop service and save it as `abcdesktop_host.yaml` You need to update this manifest with your own FQDN, replace `hello.azure.pepins.net` by your own values.
+Create an ingress resource for NGINX using the abcdesktop service and save it as `abcdesktop_host.yaml`.
+Update this manifest with your own FQDN by replacing `hello.azure.pepins.net` with your own values.

 ```
 apiVersion: networking.k8s.io/v1